AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-targets-cat.md

 ---
 description: Zoom target data.
 None or more zoom target properties, which may be used in conjunction with the zoom viewer client.
-seo-description: Zoom target data.
-None or more zoom target properties, which may be used in conjunction with the zoom viewer client.
-seo-title: Targets
 solution: Experience Manager
 title: Targets
-uuid: ca02483a-9aa0-4b54-b6f0-4fd10d8b2b4c
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---